Debt collection occurs in phases, and although it can seem overwhelming, there are options for relief.

 To stay out of debt, Reischer suggested you calculate your monthly debt-to-income (DTI) ratio.
 Never take on debt with monthly payments that exceed 40% of your monthly income.
 "A prudent lender will not lend to a borrower when the DTI ratio becomes very high," he said.
 "But it is the borrower's ultimate responsibility to calculate their own DTI ratio to determine whether they are able to repay a loan."

 3. Understand the FDCPA.

-The Fair Debt Collections Practices Act protects consumers from excessive contact by collections agencies, outlining when and how often they can contact you.
+The Fair Debt Collection Practices Act protects consumers from excessive contact by collection agencies by outlining when and how often they can contact you.

-Christensen recalled a client who was receiving harassing phone calls from a collections agency she didn't know.
-The agency threatened her with legal action and personal contact, which turned out to be unsupported claims that violated the FDCPA.
+Christensen recalled a client who was receiving harassing phone calls from a collection agency they didn't know.
+The agency threatened the client with legal action and personal contact, which turned out to be unsupported claims that violated the FDCPA.
 That enabled her, together with an attorney, to send a certified letter to the agency demanding it cease all contact.

 If you find yourself in debt, remember to stay calm and focus on resolving it as quickly as possible.
-Your credit score, property and peace of mind will thank you.
+Doing so may protect your credit score, property and peace of mind.